privacy-tech-lab/cross-device-tracking/README.md

 ## 10. License

-All cross-device tracking software is released under the GPL-3 License, 2016, Sebastian Zimmeck and Hyungtae Kim.
+All cross-device tracking software is released under the GPL-3 License, 2016, Sebastian Zimmeck.

 ## 11. Contact Info